“Endearingly eccentric old house with all the mod cons in pretty Ulverston (self-catering, sleeps 2-6), just 15 minutes from Lake Windermere”

 Families Should Know:

-The house has several flights of steep stairs, so parents should keep an eye on little ones (though a stair gate can be provided on request).
+The house has several flights of steep stairs, so parents should keep an eye on little ones.
 There's a first aid kit in the bathroom.

 - Supermarket: 2 minutes